 In order to help stop the spread of the coronavirus, the CDC recommends everyone wear a face mask in public.
-This is especially important in settings where social distancing can be difficult, like grocery stores, pharmacies, and subways and buses (which are still being used on a daily basis by essential workers).
-According to Dr. Sten Vermund, an infectious-disease epidemiologist and dean of the Yale School of Public Health who recently published a study on the subject, “many types of masks can essentially block droplet transmission.
+This is especially important now that we have seen new, more contagious COVID variants rapidly spreading in the United States and abroad.
+According to Dr. Sten Vermund, an infectious-disease epidemiologist and dean of the Yale School of Public Health who published a study on the subject, “many types of masks can essentially block droplet transmission.
 If you aerosolized the virus, it might seep through a lot of masks, but when most people cough, the aerosol released is a small volume and the droplet is a large volume.
 So if you block the droplets, you may substantially reduce exposure.”

 Segal and Vermund also note that your mask should be both comfortable and fit tightly to your face, but it obviously shouldn’t be so tight or so thick as to impede your breathing.
-To help find the right face mask for you, we tested 44 of them (so far) on the basis of fit, breathability, style, and whether they pass Segal’s light test.
-We will continue to update this article with information as new masks arrive and are wear-tested.
+To help find the right face mask for you, we tested 75 of them (so far) on the basis of fit, breathability, style, and whether they pass Segal’s light test.
+Below are our favorites.
+We will continue to update this article with new information and edit the list as new masks are wear-tested.

 The best fabric masks to buy online